Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 The reason for storing the files in a directory structure is to assist incremental backup.
 The metadata of your file is stored in the database.

-Alfresco Content Services does not modify any file that is stored in the content store.
+ Content Services does not modify any file that is stored in the content store.
 The `fileContentStore` is pointed to by the `${dir.contentstore}` property.

 ### Caching content store (CCS)